casnes/takeoff-mvp-website/README.md

 # ChronoBid Construction Website

-A comprehensive marketing website for ChronoBid Construction Company, built with modern web technologies and optimized for the construction industry.
+A comprehensive  website for ChronoBid Construction Company, built with modern web technologies and optimized for the construction industry.

 ## Project Overview